Clagul01/module-two-challenge/readme.md

 The page provides a responsive layout which uses @media querie selectors so the information can be presented clearly on both phone and desktop.

 By completing this project, I have learned how to use CSS variables to relay CSS attributes easily, how to use both CSS grid and flex-box properties, and how to make a visually appealing and well presented webpage.
-Dunamic elements such as smooth scrolling have also been incorporated into the page to give visitors more ease in finding the content they are wishing to see.
+Dynamic elements such as smooth scrolling have also been incorporated into the page to give visitors more ease in finding the content they are wishing to see.

 ## Usage